 After helping to form a competent team at Bohemian Grove, Cercone was able to come together with a group of seven partners to open a new space, The Glove.
 Just a few blocks away from the Grove’s original location, The Glove is step up on the DIY scale.
 It’s not live-in, for one.
 It’s a separate space that the partners rent out together, and they’re able to have shows with greater frequency than any house ever could.

 With this sort of arrangement comes additional risk.
 A show in a basement is basically a house party.
-If a cop shows up, they’ll tell everyone to go home.
-Running an illegal space without a liquor license with the express purpose of having illegal events is a serious risk for all the leaseholders.
-But the payoff is a greater degree of control, larger shows, and guests feeling like they’re at a semi-well-organized underground venue, not just someone’s house.
-Still, the free-spirited vibe at The Glove manages to remain intact.
+The worst thing that can happen is the show gets broken up and everyone goes home.
+The appeal of The Glove’s model is a greater degree of control, larger shows, and guests feeling like they’re at a semi-well-organized underground venue, not just someone’s house.
+Still, the free-spirited vibe remains intact.
 “People wanna go to a place where they feel like they aren’t inhibited by laws,” said Cercone.
-“You go to a place like The Glove, you’re surrounded by all these people, we’re smoking, we’re hanging out, it feels lawless in a certain way, but it’s also very respectful.”
+“You go to a place like The Glove, you’re surrounded by all these people, we’re hanging out, it feels lawless in a certain way, but it’s also very respectful.”

 While The Glove continues to grow and test the limits of its space, there’s another spot tucked away in Crown Heights that’s perfectly content to stay underground.
 49 Shade is a basement space run by Max Alper, Taja Cheek, Dann Lawrence, and Matteo Liberatore.
 It can hold 50 people at most, so the team plays to its strengths, curating intimate salons for experimental music rather than raging parties.